-Although not a part of the RC's comprehensive service area, Aiken and Edgefield counties in South Carolina are included in the ARTS MPO, and Screven County, GA is served by the CSRA Area Agency on Aging.
+Although not a part of the RC's comprehensive service area, Aiken and Edgefield counties in South Carolina are included in the ARTS MPO, and these counties also benefit from the presence of Fort Gordon.

-Fort Gordon occupies nearly 55,600 acres of land primarily in Augusta-Richmond county with parts in Columbia, Jefferson and McDuffie Counties.
+Fort Gordon occupies approximately 55,600 acres of land - primarily in Augusta-Richmond County with parts in Columbia, Jefferson and McDuffie counties.
 Incorporated cities and towns located near the Fort include Grovetown, Hephzibah, Blythe, Harlem, Dearing, Keysville, and Wrens.